banne001/KidsLearn/README.md

   * User and ProUser sign up, and Creation form has full validation on client through JavaScript and server side through PHP.

 :heavy_check_mark: All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
-  * All functions and files are all commented.
+  * All functions and files are commented.

 ## UML Class Diagram
   ![Screen Shot 2021-03-22 at 12 40 51 AM](https://user-images.githubusercontent.com/58874516/111955837-44994900-8aa7-11eb-9ecb-d9d7b9268365.png)